hbctraining/Intro-to-ChIPseq/lessons/08_data_visualization.md

 $ bamCompare -b1 bowtie2/H1hesc_Pou5f1_Rep2_chr12_aln.bam -b2 bowtie2/H1hesc_Input_Rep2_chr12_aln.bam -o visualization/Pou5f1_Rep2_chr12.bw 2> visualization/Pou5f1_Rep2_bamcompare.log
 ```

+Compute the matrix (for TSS):
+- plot Nanog and Pou5f1 on same plot
+- plot them separately each with a heatmap
+-

+Compute matrix (for specific binding sites):
+- look at Nanog enrichment on Pou5f1 bidning sites
+- look at Pou5f1 enrichment on Nanog sites
+-

+### Differential enrichment
+To provide a more complex picture of biological processes in a cell, many studies aim to compare different datasets obtained by ChIP-seq.

+### IGV: Viewing files in a genome browser

 * Copy over the bigWig files to your laptop using filezilla or scp.
 * Copy over the BEDtools overlap/intersect files to your computer.